 Going on a diving trip and are now wondering how to prepare for your scuba diving trip.
-Planning and preparing for your diving trip can be the difference between having an awesome trip or just been a letdown.
+Planning and preparing for your diving trip can be the difference between having an awesome trip or just being a letdown.

 One of the most important steps to a scuba diving trip is planning and the preparing stage.
 This is from researching the dive sites to deciding on what gear to bring with you on the trip.